Mastitis and Cell Count problems

 Consultancy to dairy farmers

-Peter has built up long term relationships with dairy farmers in the UK and overseas who he advises on a regular basis.
-He has become an integral part of the farm team and works with owners, management and staff to achieve their goals.
-Areas of input are diverse and have included staff motivation, management structures, strategic planning etc.
+We have built up long term relationships with dairy farmers in the UK and overseas who we advise on a regular basis.
+We have become an integral part of the farm team and work with owners, management and staff to achieve their long term goals.
+Areas of input are diverse and have included SOPS, staff training, staff motivation, management structures, strategic planning etc.

-This has formed strong and trusted partnerships and an outside overview of farm performance, strategic planning and capital expenditure is considered invaluable.
+We have formed strong and trusted partnerships and our external views and overview into farm performance and strategic is considered invaluable.

-Peter also works with a group of five large dairy farmers in Zimbabwe visiting every four months and staying in touch in between so there is excellent continuity.
-On the right is a photo of the Red Dane Dairy Farm team in Zimbabwe who are milking over 800 cows.
+We work with groups of large dairies in Zimbabwe and Slovakia visiting regularly and providing support from a distance.
+On the right is the Red Dane Dairy team in Zimbabwe who are milking over 800 cows.